XIONGRUIbear/XIONGRUIbear.github.io/content/_index.md

       title: Publications
       text: |-
              **Working Papers**
-             **Xiong, R.**, & Sun, H. The Entrepreneurship Ecosystem Structure and its Impact on Entrepreneurship:A Sequential Exploration from Entrepreneurs’ Perspective.
+             **Xiong, R.**, & Sun, H. The Entrepreneurship Ecosystem Structure and its Impact on Entrepreneurship: A Sequential Exploration from Entrepreneurs’ Perspective.
 Entrepreneurship Theory and Practice.
 (Submitted).

              **Xiong, R.**, Sun, H., Zheng, S., Saleem, A., & Qiao, B. An Assessment Model of Cooperative Technology Transfer Project from University to Industry.
 Mathematics.
 (Under Review).